-Wild horses survive by grazing for food as they are herbivores, eating grasses and shrubs on the lands that they occupy.
-In winter wild horses paw through the snow to find edible vegetation.
+Wild horses survive by grazing for food as they are herbivores, eating grasses and shrubs on their lands.
+In winter, wild horses paw through the snow to find edible vegetation.
 They also usually stay reasonably close to water, as it is essential for survival.

-The wild horses in North America are also called Mustangs because they are descendants of those brought by Spanish explorers.
+The wild horses in North America are also called Mustangs because they are descendants of Spanish explorers’ horses.
 Free-roaming horses occupy 31.6 million acres of federal land in the United States.

 Wild horses are now limited in the areas in which they can reside and have a limited grazing range controlled by the government.
 The average wild horse will live between 15 and 20 years, although they can live to be older than 20.

 When we think of what horses eat, our minds go straight to hay, carrots, and perhaps even the odd sugar-cube.
 However, none of these foods is available to wild horses.

 Wild horses survive on a different diet.
 Just as we often see domestic horses grazing their pasture’s grassy land, wild horses do the same.